-My scholarly interests include studies in American political development; U.S. Quakers, race and citizenship; interpretive policy analysis (IPA); black American politics and political thought; Latino/a politics in the U.S. & border studies; interpretive & qualitative methodology/methods; U.S. intellectual History; and public leadership (https://www.youtube.com/watch?v=7oafbLDV6X8).
+My expanded scholarly interests include studies in U.S. politics and policy development; U.S. Quakers, race and citizenship; interpretive policy analysis (IPA); Afro-American politics and political thought; Latino/a politics in the U.S. & border studies; interpretive & qualitative methodology/methods; U.S. intellectual History; and public leadership (https://www.youtube.com/watch?v=7oafbLDV6X8).

 Broader academic and teaching work: https://digitalcommons.ithaca.edu/do/search/?q=Carlos%20Figueroa&start=0&context=7614640&facet=